Virtual Headache Specialist

 Lifestyle modifications are vital to managing pulsating headaches and are usually recommended by doctors alongside medications and other treatments.
 Lifestyle modifications can involve diet, exercise, sleep habits, and stress management changes.

 Exercise is also an important component of managing pulsating headaches.
 Regular physical activity can help reduce stress, improve sleep quality, and boost overall health.
-It is essential to consult with your doctor before starting any new exercise routine to ensure it suits you.
+An exercise routine has also been shown to significantly decrease migraine frequency.
+It is essential to consult with your doctor before starting any new exercise routine to ensure it is safe for you.

 Alternative Therapies for Pulsating Headache